-Gabriel García Márquez has written at least 271 books.
-Their most popular book is One Hundred Years of Solitude with 1747 saves with an average rating of 4.09⭐.
+Gabriel García Márquez's most popular book is One Hundred Years of Solitude with 4437 saves and an average rating of 4.08.

 Gabriel García Márquez is a Colombian novelist, short-story writer, screenwriter and journalist.
 García Márquez, affectionately known as "Gabo" throughout Latin America, is considered one of the most significant authors of the 20th century.
 In 1982, he was awarded the Nobel Prize in Literature.
 He pursued a self-directed education that resulted in his leaving law school for a career in journalism.
 From early on, he showed no inhibitions in his criticism of Colombian and foreign politics.
 In 1958, he married Mercedes Barcha; they have two sons, Rodrigo and Gonzalo.